 If you want to compare values, try a bar chart.
 Which month was the best for business?
 Compare them all with a bar chart.
-If you want, you can break down bar chart numbers even further.
-For example, in addition to comparing music store sales for each month, you can include details like sales for each instrument within each month.
+If you want, you can break down bar chart numbers even further by including additional details.

-... is the same format as a bar chart, but turned on its side.
-If you prefer a report like the one below go horizontal.
+Horizontal bar charts are the same format as a typical bar chart, but turned on its side.

 Horizontal Bar Chart

 This format combines the comparison features of a bar chart with the proportional illustration of a pie chart.
-For example, the image below shows monthly sales for the music store, just like the bar chart in above.
-But the stacked bar chart below breaks each bar down into percentages by instrument, just like a pie chart would.
-The percentages "stack" up to form the total bar.
+For example, the image below shows issues by type over month.
+The stacked bar chart below display what type of issues occurred, but stacks them over the month they happened in.